thep0ntiff/MAES/README.md

 - If you just want the Library, just download the Cryptopgraphy folder.
 - If you want to see it in action, compile everything with "make", then start both the server and client on seperate terminals.
 - Type something and get automatic debug-messages about the encryption/decryption process.

+## Note

+- Currently, the key is hardcoded -> not secure right now, will soon be fixed